gadget-inc/react-spicykeys/Readme.md

 `react-spicykeys` has TypeScript types right in the package.

+## Status

+Prerelease -- not done yet.

 ## Usage

 You can add keyhandlers that work regardless of where the user's current focus is with the `useSpicyKeys` hook or the `SpicyKeys` component.
-Both accept either a list of

 ### Approach Notes